marilia-calado/styling-practice/README.md

     <code>npm run dev</code>
   </li>
   <li>
-    In the branch <code>tailwind-study</code> you can proceed the same way to get the migrated code from Styled Components to TailwindCSS.
+    In the branch <a href='https://github.com/marilia-calado/styling-practice/tree/tailwind-study'>tailwind-study</a> you can proceed the same way to get the migrated code from Styled Components to TailwindCSS.
   </li>
 </ul>